knpuniversity/symfony4/knpu/ep3-doctrine/saving-entities.md

 *not* indented so the multi-line text works.

 Much better!
 The last field is `publishedAt`.
 To have more interesting data, let's only publish *some* articles.
-So, if a random number from 1 to 10 is greater than 2, publish the article: `$article->setPublishedAt()` with `new \DateTime()` and `sprintf('-%d days)` with a bit more randomness: 1 to 100 days old.
+So, if a random number between 1 to 10 is greater than 2, publish the article: `$article->setPublishedAt()` with `new \DateTime()` and `sprintf('-%d days')` with a bit more randomness: 1 to 100 days old.

 Perfect!
 Now... stop.
 I want you to notice that *all* we've done is create an `Article` object and set data on it.
 This is normal, boring, PHP code: we're not